cseelhoff/RimThreaded/README.md

 SETTINGS: The number of threads to utilize should be set in the mod settings, according to your specific computer's core count.

-SETTINGS: The number of threads to utilize should be set in the mod settings, according to your specific computer's core count.

 LOAD ORDER:
 Put RimThreaded last in load order.